 Medical malpractice law covers many types of cases, listed below:

-- Misdiagnosis and delayed diagnosis happens when your doctor fails to correctly diagnose your condition.
-The doctor may conclude there is nothing wrong with you, or may treat you for a condition you do not have, letting the real source of your illness go untreated.
+- Misdiagnosis and delayed diagnosis happen when your doctor fails to correctly diagnose your condition.
+The doctor may conclude there is nothing wrong with you, may treat you for a condition you do not have, or letting the real source of your illness go untreated.
 You could end up being harmed by your existing medical condition and the inappropriate treatment.
 Misdiagnosis and delayed diagnosis cause around 40,000 deaths every year combined.

 - Failure to diagnose cancer and other life-threatening diseases like meningitis can be particularly harmful to your health.
 When these are diagnosed too late, patients may miss their chance they needed to fight the disease in its early stages.
 Advanced-stage diseases often involve difficult, painful treatments that do not guarantee a successful outcome.

-- Surgical errors can occur when a doctor performs surgery on the wrong site, unintentionally pierces a vital organ, or leaves a foreign object inside of the patient’s body.
+- Surgical errors can occur when a doctor performs surgery on the wrong site, unintentionally pierces a vital organ or leaves a foreign object inside of the patient’s body.
 Such errors are often caused by miscommunication between different branches at a large hospital or surgical practice.